MathVerg/IP-over-Heavy-Metal/README.md

 ## Manual

-- `soundCode` contains the functions used to convert bytes to sound and sound to bytes
+- `soundCode` contains the functions used to convert bytes to sound
+- `soundDecode` contains the functions used to convert sound to bytes